Inferno214221/Combusted-Pixel-Dungeon/README.md

 - Exotic Stones
 - New Class:
   - Alchemist
 - Alternate Map Graphics for the Prison, Caves and City.
-(Using Graphic Assets from Re-Remixed Dungeon)
+(Using Graphic Assets from Remixed Dungeon)

 Potential future changes might implement:
 - More Weapons